 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting--Improvements to Reportable Segment Disclosures, which requires incremental disclosures about a public entity's reportable segments but does not change the definition of a segment or the guidance for determining reportable segments.
 The new guidance requires disclosure of significant segment expenses that are (1) regularly provided to (or easily computed from information regularly provided to) the chief operating decision maker and (2) included in the reported measure of segment profit or loss.
-The new standard also allows companies to disclose multiple measures of segment profit or loss if those measures are used to assess performance and allocate resources.
-The guidance will first be effective in our annual disclosures for the year ending December 31, 2024, and will be adopted retrospectively unless impracticable.
+The new standard also allows companies to disclosures for the year ending December 31, 2024, and will be adopted retrospectively unless impracticable.
 Early adoption is permitted.
 The Company is in the process of assessing the impact of ASU 2023-07 on our disclosures.